dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 ## Testing Karavi PowerFlex Metrics

-From the karavi-powerflex-metrics root directory where the repo was cloned, the unit tests can be exectued as follows:
+From the karavi-powerflex-metrics root directory where the repo was cloned, the unit tests can be executed as follows:
 ```console
 $ make test
 ```